jundalisay/sp/content/en/research/zoroaster/avesta/vendidad/chapter-07.md

 ---
-heading: Part 7
+heading: Chapter 7
 title: "Contracts and Outrages"
 description: "Avesta is the main Zoroastrian texts"
 c: "indigo"
-weight: 9
+weight: 21
 ---

-FARGARD VII.

 I (1-5).
 How long after death the Nasu falls upon the dead.